dosco189/blog/_essays/Competition, Conformity, and Excellence.md

   <small>Michael Phelps, winner of 23 Olympic Golds<a href="https://olympics.com/en/news/michael-phelps-olympic-medals-record-how-many-gold-swimmer-world-record"> Source</a></small>
 </div>

-Specifically, excellence (defined as consistently superior performance) is a byproduct of qualitative rather than quantitative differentiation.
+Specifically, excellence (defined as consistently superior performance) is a **byproduct of qualitative rather than quantitative differentiation**.

 In other words, what looks like exceptional performance is not a byproduct of someone doing more of the same thing, but of doing _different_ things - in making subtle yet profound changes to technique, discipline, and attitude.
 We measure athletic performance in swimming largely on the basis of speed - but legible improvements in speed are downstream of diet, training regimen, attitude, and of all the little details that need to change before a meaningful difference in speed is observed.

 These qualitative changes - at the level of the small details such as the size of the splash when a swimmer enters the water, the angle with which they pull their arms, or the attitude with which they show up to practice - compound over time to create a gulf between levels of performance.

 For example, diver [Greg Louganis](https://en.wikipedia.org/wiki/Greg_Louganis) - who won two olympic gold medals in 1984 practiced only 3 hours each day - not a long time - divided up into two or three sessions.
-But, during each session, he tried to do every dive perfectly.
+But during each session he tried to do every dive perfectly.
 Louganis was never sloppy in practice so was never sloppy in meets.

 This is in stark contrast to how we conventionally conceive of excellence or ‘outlier achievement’ - as a byproduct of “talent”.
 But talent as an explanation for success fails on conceptual grounds - it mystifies excellence rather than explain it.
 Outsiders who witness a complete performance are unable to distinguish between the specific mechanisms of cause and effect, which are bundled together as ‘talent’ to satisfy our casual curiosities.